 The Virginia bluebells are a beautiful addition of color to your shaded areas.
 These lovely plants grow 1-2 feet high and produce clusters of long blue trumpet-shaped bellflowers.
 The Virginia bluebells bloom from March through June.
 When planted in masses, it creates a sea of beauty.
 They do need moist soil areas or must be watered a considerable amount.

-Plant any one or all of these perennials in your shaded areas for some eye-popping displays.
+Plant any of these perennials in your shaded areas for some eye-popping displays.
 Don't waste any time.
-Get to work on your yard as soon as you can, and be rewarded for years to come.https://www.tnnursery.net/tennessee-wholesale-nursery-nurseries-reviews/
+Get to work on your yard as soon as you can and be rewarded for years to come.https://www.tnnursery.net/blogs/tn-nursery-blog/tennessee-wholesale-nursery-reviews